Newcomer guide · Transportation

 How to exchange a foreign driver's licence for a BC licence

 British Columbia gives you 90 days to start using a BC driver's licence after you become a resident — after that, your home-country licence is no longer valid for driving in BC.
 Whether you can exchange it directly or have to retest depends on which country issued it.
-ICBC (the Insurance Corporation of BC, the provincial Crown corporation) has reciprocal exchange agreements with about 30 jurisdictions including the UK, Germany, France, Japan, South Korea, Australia, and most US states; from those countries you exchange directly with no road test.
-From other countries (India, China, Brazil, most of South America and Africa), you go through the BC Graduated Licensing Program with a knowledge test plus one or two road tests.
+ICBC (the Insurance Corporation of BC, the provincial Crown corporation) has reciprocal exchange agreements with a relatively short list — the UK and Crown dependencies, Ireland, Germany, France, Switzerland, Austria, Belgium, Netherlands, Japan, South Korea, Taiwan, Australia, New Zealand, and all US states.
+From those, you exchange directly with no road test.
+From everywhere else — including the Nordic countries, southern Europe, India, China, and most of South America and Africa — you go through the BC Graduated Licensing Program with a knowledge test plus at least one road test, with credit for prior driving experience.
 Plan to start the process in your first month — driving on an expired-by-deadline licence is treated as driving without a licence.

 Step by step